apache/sis-site/content/faq.md

 since it always compares the {{% CRS %}} with the database content.
 But it may fail if there is slight mismatch (for example rounding errors in projection parameters) between the supplied {{% CRS %}} and the {{% CRS %}} found in the database.

-### How can I determine if two CRS are "functionally" equal?    {#equalsIgnoreMetadata}

-Two Coordinate Reference Systems may not be considered equal if they are associated to different metadata (name, identifiers, scope, domain of validity, remarks), even though they represent the same logical {{% CRS %}}.
-In order to test if two {{% CRS %}} are functionally equivalent, use `Utilities​.equals­Ignore­Metadata(myFirstCRS, mySecondCRS)`.

 ### Are CRS objects safe for use as keys in HashMap?    {#crsHashCode}